 Intervention Fidelity: Proportion of Rehabilitation Visits Delivered According to Protocol

-Proportion of in-person rehabilitation visits in which the required protocol elements were delivered and documented, including LTP-based review, pain/load monitoring, exercise progression decision, and home-program update.
+Proportion of in-person rehabilitation visits in which the required protocol elements were delivered and documented.
+Required elements include pain and load monitoring, review of symptoms and activity exposure, exercise review, progression or regression decision, and home-program update.

 Time frame: From rehabilitation entry through completion of the rehabilitation period (approximately 12 weeks)